Heather Watson: 2012: Wimbledon 3rd round, maiden WTA Tour title, top 50 debut

-2013: Australian Open third round & top 40
+2013: Australian Open 3rd round & top 40

 Watson began the year in the top 50 and therefore qualified for the Australian Open.
 She reached the second round for the first time in her career thanks to a three-set victory against the Romanian Alexandra Cadanțu.
 In the second round, she came back from trailing Ksenia Pervak by a set and 6–3 in the tie break, to win in three sets.
 She faced world No. 4, Agnieszka Radwańska, in the third round, where she was beaten in two sets.
 This run saw Watson rise to a career-high world ranking of 40.

-Watson's next tournament after the Australian Open was the Pattaya Open where she was the eighth seed.
-In the first round, she comfortably defeated Tímea Babos, setting up a second round meeting with Anastasija Sevastova, to whom she lost.
+Watson's next tournament was the Pattaya Open where she was eighth seed and reached the second round but lost to Anastasija Sevastova.
 She then competed in the Fed Cup, helping Great Britain reach a World Group II Play-off tie with victories over Tímea Babos of Hungary and Tsvetana Pironkova of Bulgaria in the Euro/Africa Group I Play-off.

-Her next tournament was the 2013 U.S. National Indoor Tennis Championships in Memphis where she was seeded fourth.
+Her next tournament was the U.S. National Indoor Championships in Memphis where she was seeded fourth.
 In the first round, she overcame a tense battle with world No. 109, Galina Voskoboeva.
-She then defeated Andrea Hlaváčková in another three-setter, before meeting Stefanie Vögele in the quarterfinals.
+She then defeated Andrea Hlaváčková in another three-setter before losing to Stefanie Vögele in the quarterfinals.

 Watson was forced to miss Great Britain's Fed Cup Play-off against Argentina after contracting glandular fever.
 Her first game back after recovering was at the French Open, where she lost to Stefanie Vögele in three sets, saying after the match she knew it would be tough but that she was very disappointed.

-Following the French Open, Watson moved her attention to the grass-court season, where she entered the Birmingham Classic.
-Seeded 14th, she defeated Melinda Czink in the first round, her first victory since returning from her illness.
-She lost in the following round to qualifier Alla Kudryavtseva.
+Beginning the grass-court season, she entered the Birmingham Classic seeded 14th and defeated Melinda Czink in the first round, her first victory since returning from her illness before she lost to qualifier Alla Kudryavtseva.
 At the Eastbourne International, Watson upset world No. 27, Varvara Lepchenko, in the first round in two sets.
-At Wimbledon she lost in the first round to Madison Keys.
+At Wimbledon, she lost in the first round to Madison Keys.

-Before her US Open Series, Watson decided to change coaches by hiring Jeremy Bates and won her first post-Wimbledon match against wildcard Alexandra Mueller at the Washington Open.
+Before the US Open Series, she decided to change coaches by hiring Jeremy Bates and won her first post-Wimbledon match against wildcard Alexandra Mueller at the Washington Open.
 Watson then lost in the next round to fourth-seed Alizé Cornet, in straight sets.